ashejaz/Crowdfunding_ETL/README.md

 contacts.csv - Contains contact ID, first name, last name, and email columns.

 campaign.csv - Contains campaign data including ID, contact ID, description, goal amount, pledged amount, status, backer count, launch date, end date, country, currency, category ID, and subcategory ID.

+Cleaning Campaign Launch and End Dates

+The raw launch_date and deadline columns contained UTC timestamps.
+These were converted to a datetime datatype in pandas using .to_datetime() and re-named to launch_date and end_date:

+Splitting Contact Name into First and Last

+The name column contained the full name.
+This was split into first_name and last_name columns using regex

 The raw Excel data was loaded into Pandas DataFrames and cleaned using methods like .str.split(), .astype(),  and .to_datetime().
 The cleaned DataFrames were exported into the four CSV files.